allenea/PyDatPicture/README.md

 #### PERCENTILE
 	Default: "99th" (as type string) -> Detect outside of the 99th percentile

+    Alternative: Select any of the other preset percentile options enclosed in " "

 	Preset Options = 1st, 2.5th, 5th, 10th, 25th, 50th, 75th, 90th, 95th,
 			97.5th, 99th